 - Prague Astronomical Clock

 - Church of Mother of God before Týn

 - St. Nicholas Church

 Piazza San Marco generally known as Piazza, is the principal square of Venice.
 Napoleon once called the Piazza San Marco “The drawing room of Europe”.
 The great church of St Mark is on the eastern end of the square.

 Here human voices prevail over the sounds of motorized traffic.
 Piazza San Marco has been flourished step by step for a long time, before the medieval, medieval, renaissance and later on.
 It is the lowest point in Venice.
 So during a storm or heavy rain, it is the first place to flood.

 - Giardinetti Reale

 - St. Mark’s Basilica

 7. Tiananmen Square

-Tiananmen Square is one of the largest city square in the world.
-Located in Beijing, it is surrounded by Soviet-style monuments.
-Tiananmen Square is culturally important to china and it was the center of many historic events of china.
+Tiananmen Square is one of the largest city squares in the world.
+Surrounded by Soviet-style monuments, this is one of the top tourist attractions in Beijing.
+Tiananmen Square is culturally important and among the most popular places in China.
+In fact, it was the center of many historic events of the country.